holochain/dev-resource-kit/holochain-introduction-for-developers/holochain-brief-introduction.md

 ### Rapid application development

 We're building a framework that handles the ins-and-outs of peer coordination so you can focus on building the things that matter to your users.
-Holochain is lightweight, batteries included, and available for your favorite operating system.
+Holochain is lightweight, batteries included, and available for most operating systems.

 ### Versatile organizational forms